Campaigns

 Every campaign uses a customer journey to model the expected path of the target audience and represent the campaign’s goals.

 With assistance from AIRA, marketers can efficiently analyze and evaluate their campaigns.
-See AIRA support for campaigns to learn more.
+See AIRA Campaign Manager support to learn more.

 Create a campaign